 (7) Upon discovering that a consumer's computer or device is likely infected by a botnet, should an ISP or other private entity be encouraged to contact the consumer to offer online support services for the prevention and mitigation of botnets?
 If so, how could support services be made available?
 If not, why not?

 (8) What should customer support in this context look like (e.g., web information, web chat, telephone support, remote access assistance, sending a technician, etc.) and why?

 (9) Describe scalable measures parties have taken against botnets.
 Which scalable measures have the most impact in combating botnets?
 What evidence is available or necessary to measure the impact against botnets?
-What are the challenges of undertaking such measures?
+What are the Start Printed Page 58469challenges of undertaking such measures?